Cell phone: 904-598-4466

 ASUN All-Academic Team Selections

-Mindy McCord enters her ninth season as the Jacksonville women's lacrosse head coach in 2018 and has compiled a record of 108-46 in her first eight years with the Dolphins.
-Overall, this is her 29th season as a coach at the high school or collegiate level.
+Mindy McCord enters her 10th season as the Jacksonville women's lacrosse head coach heading into 2019 and has compiled a record of 124-50 in her first nine years with the Dolphins.
+Overall, this is her 30th season as a coach at the high school or collegiate level.

-As the first-ever coach for the women's lacrosse program, McCord has quickly led the Dolphins to four consecutive conference championships, spanning both the ASUN Conference and National Lacrosse Conference, and four NCAA playoff appearances.
-Under her direction, the Dolphins have earned 17 NCAA statistical championships and one individual statistical title (Rachel Hannon, Draw Control).
+As the first-ever coach for the women's lacrosse program, McCord has quickly led the Dolphins to five consecutive conference championships, spanning both the ASUN Conference and National Lacrosse Conference, and five NCAA playoff appearances.
+Under her direction, the Dolphins have earned 19 NCAA statistical championships and one individual statistical title (Rachel Hannon, Draw Control).

-JU has set the standard for offensive success over McCord’s tenure, leading the nation in scoring for four successive years, the latest in 2014, while finishing second in the 2015 season with an average of 15.5 goals per game.
-In 2016, JU led the nation in scoring margin and points per game and most recently in 2017, the Dolphins finished second with 27.20 shots on goal per game.
+JU has set the standard for offensive success over McCord’s tenure, leading the nation in scoring on five occasions, the latest in 2018, while finishing second in the 2015 season with an average of 15.5 goals per game.
+In 2016, JU led the nation in scoring margin and points per game and most recently in 2018, the Dolphins finished second in assists per game (9.50), caused turnovers per game (12.50), points per game (27.95), soring margin (8.20), and shots on goal per game (29.15).

 The 2016 season saw the Dolphins post an NCAA-best scoring margin and points per game, along with second-best scoring offense, rank third in assists per game, sixth in scoring defense, and ninth in caused turnovers per game.
 McCord was again named the conference's Coach of the Year, and led seven players to First or Second-Team honors, as well as the ASUN Defensive Player of the Year in Ashtyn Hiron.